7 Essential Benefits of Ginseng Root

 • Weight gain

-• and thinning hair.
+• and thinning hair

 How to Take Ginseng?

 The most recommended way to take ginseng is in the form of capsules, you can take 2 capsules per day.
-Also, you should check with your doctor if you are under a medical treatment.

 Overview